sjaubain/OSM-Parser/README.md

 ```bash
 sudo update-alternatives --config java
 ```
 and same for javac, the java compiler.
+(The maven build tool uses the version 11 of java, so you should choose this one).
 Try to rerun the script and this should be ok.

 ## Usage